 7. It’s Everyone Else’s Fault

-Shaming and blaming count as two very important tools in the narcissist’s manipulation toolbox, according to Very Well Mind.
-With these toxic twins, the narcissist exerts control over his or her victims.
-In the narcissist’s mind, making someone feel shame allows the narcissist to have an elevated position in a relationship.
+Shaming and blaming are two very important tools in the narcissist’s manipulation toolbox, according to Very Well Mind.
+With these toxic twins, the narcissist exerts control.
+The narcissist takes an elevated position in their relationships by shaming their partner.
 It’s always a one-up situation for the victim.
-If the victim somehow upsets this balance of power, the narcissist pulls out all the stops to reset the power differential so that it favors the narcissist once again.
+If the victim somehow upsets this balance of power, the narcissist does what it takes to regain control.

 When the victim protests, the narcissist shames him or her into silence, again by reminding the victim that the comment was meant for the victim’s own good.
-To really pack a punch, the narcissist may add that the victim is too sensitive.
-This stops the victim from protecting him- or herself from the narcissist’s abuse, which, unfortunately, opens the victim up for even more abuse.
-What’s additionally disturbing about some of these incidences is that this kind of public shaming opens up the possibility that others within earshot will jump on the bandwagon.
+To pack a punch, the narcissist may add that the victim is too sensitive.
+This stops the victim from protecting him- or herself from the narcissist’s abuse.
+Unfortunately, this opens the victim up for even more mental health abuse.
+This kind of public shaming opens up the possibility that others within earshot will jump on the bandwagon.
 When that happens, the victim doesn’t just face the narcissist’s shaming tactics.
 He or she faces the shaming tactic of the whole group.

-In more covert narcissists, there is also a tendency to blame everyone else for the narcissist’s behavior and shortcomings.
-The child that gets a “B” on his or her report card gets blamed for making the parent look bad.
-A victim of physical abuse gets blamed for making the narcissist behave that way.
-If the narcissist has a neglectful spouse, it’s the child’s fault for taking the spouse’s attention away from the narcissist.
+In more covert narcissists, there is also a tendency to blame everyone else for their behavior and shortcomings.
+If their child gets a “B” on his or her report card, they get blamed for making the parent look bad.
+A domestic violence victim is blamed for making the narcissist hurt him or her.
+If the narcissist has a neglectful spouse, they may blame the child for taking the spouse’s attention away from the narcissist.

 In these scenarios, it is never the narcissist’s fault.
-Everything that others do wrong, whether the slight is real or imagined, reflects poorly on the narcissist.
-Blaming others also relieves the narcissist of any responsibility for their lives and their actions.
-It is rare for a narcissist to see the role that he or she played in a negative situation.
-People who don’t play by the narcissist’s internal, well-orchestrated script mean to intentionally cause harm to the narcissist.
-This is what the narcissist believes.
+By blaming others, the narcissist has no responsibility for their lives and their actions.
+The narcissist rarely sees the role they played in a negative situation.
+They believe people who don’t play by their internal, well-orchestrated script mean to intentionally cause them harm.

-However, most of the time, this internal script is unknown to those around the narcissist until the narcissist blows up when someone goes off-script.
+Most people aren’t aware of the narcissist’s internal script.
+Unfortunately, they don’t find out until the narcissist blows up when someone goes off-script.
 Such an attitude sets the narcissist up to constantly have someone to blame and abuse.
 It also puts the narcissist in the seat of power.
-The people around the narcissist must constantly walk on eggshells.
+People close to the narcissist find themselves walking on eggshells to preserve their emotional well-being.
 They never know when the narcissist will dream up an offense to blame them for, which constantly keeps the narcissist’s victims off-guard.